 We have also co-lectured at the Trading Standards conference on complex appeal cases before the Administrative Court of the High Court and the European Court of Justice in relation to prosecutions brought under the Copyright Designs and Patents Act 1988.

-We offer practical, cost-effective, high-quality advice to our clients, drawing on over 25 years of expertise.
-We advise on all stages of the process, from choosing the best investigative procedure through to the drawing up charges on the evidence to hand and successful prosecution.
+We offer practical, cost-effective, high-quality advice to our clients, drawing on our expertise in bringing private prosecutions.
+We advise on all stages of the process, from choosing the best investigative procedure through to the drawing-up charges on the evidence to hand and successful prosecution.

 We have developed a system of nationwide coverage by using regional counsel and investigative resources.
 This minimises the cost of the investigative and prosecution process.